What is mobility data, and why is it important?

 What is mobility data?

-Mobility data records how people and technologies exist and interact with their surroundings.
-Footfall, catchment regions, dwell-time analysis, and visits to various places are all examples of mobility data.
+Mobility data records how people and technologies exist and interact with their surroundings and includes footfall, catchment regions, dwell-time analysis, and customer journey mapping, and more.

 Mobility data is typically visualized in charts or heat maps, such as below, to better understand trends in the information.